 Grammar schools used to be compulsory throughout the UK, but since 1970, the 11 plus exam was only required in regions that still chose to operate grammar schools.

 A great deal of private schools, independent schools, foundation schools and local authorities are still admitting students based on the result of the test.
-It is still recognised extensively in Lincolnshire, Kent, and Bucks.
+It is still recognised extensively in Buckinghamshire.

-Most independent schools and Local Authorities highly emphasise non-verbal reasoning skills.
-The assessment will prompt your child to analyse diagrams and images, finding a solution based on the complex patterns shown.
+The Non-Verbal assessment will prompt your child to analyse diagrams and images, finding a solution based on the complex patterns shown.

 Non-Verbal Reasoning tests your child’s logic, thought process, and the ability to solve problems that have no numerical or written reasoning.
 It is a part of the eleven plus exam which does not require a high precision and eloquence on the written language.